afeDayo/afeDayo/README.md

 # 💫 About Me:
-Highly motivated and recently graduated Full Stack Web Developer, offering a dynamic skill set honed through experience as a Digital Strategist.
+Highly motivated Full Stack Web Developer, offering a dynamic skill set honed through experience as a Digital Strategist.
 I have spent time converting designs into pixel-perfect, performant, accessible and responsive applications/websites.
 You can simply describe me as a front end developer addict.

 ## 🌐 Socials: